How to write a legally binding tenancy agreement: A guide for UK landlords

 Bringing on a new tenant is an exciting prospect for any landlord.
-Good tenants bring in the income you need while being transparent about their needs so you can address issues quickly and keep the relationship nice and healthy.
+Good tenants bring in income and speak up about their needs so you can address issues quickly and keep the relationship nice and healthy.

-But not all tenants play by the same rule book.
-While the vast majority are a pleasure to have around, there’s always the small risk of getting a bad apple, which could put you in debt.
-Even worse, it could end in a sticky eviction process with a lot of legal expenses.
+But not all tenants play by the same rules.
+While most are a pleasure to have around, there’s always the small risk of those who can cause trouble, damage and put you in debt.
+If it all ends with a sticky eviction process, you could even be hit by a lot of legal expenses.

 However, you can limit the likelihood of any issues with a well-thought-out tenancy agreement that both parties can sign ahead of time.